-Appropriate forms must be obtained from ASC Travel in Denver before you depart for New Zealand, and they must be returned to ASC Travel upon your return to your home institution.
-NOTE: Technical event participants fall into a special category.
-Please contact ASC Travel for more information.
+Appropriate forms must be obtained from ASC Travel in Denver before you depart for New Zealand; contact ASC Travel for the form.

 Carnet de Passage

 Visitors from the media and other non-grantee organizations are not issued NSF letters for their professional equipment.
 To avoid paying customs duty, anyone carrying professional equipment, including cameras and other recording devices, must have a carnet.
 NSF representatives will not help you get a carnet and will not pay customs duty for you.
 It is critical to obtain the Carnet de Passage for Temporary Admission before you leave for Antarctica.
 If you have a carnet, you do not need to register items with U.S. Customs.
 In the United States, the U.S. Treasury has appointed the U.S. Council for International Business (USCIB).
 Visit the USCIB website for more information.